 Voted the Best Private School in Rochester

 Our Lady of Mercy is a Catholic school for young women in grades 6-12 offering a college preparatory academic program.
-Our school is a ministry of the Sisters of Mercy, founded by Catherine McAuley in 1831.
-We are part of a 58-member Mercy Education System of the Americas, and as such, are committed to the education of young women of all faiths and backgrounds.
+Our school is a sponsored ministry of the Institute of the Sisters of Mercy of the Americas and a member of Mercy Education.
+As such we are committed to the education of young women of all faiths and backgrounds.

 Since 1928, Our Lady of Mercy School for Young Women has been a life changing experience for over 13,000 students.
 Our goal is to provide students with the tools they need to experience academic excellence, spirituality, and lifelong success.
 Mercy’s academic curriculum is college preparatory.
 Over 70% of the student population participates in the athletics program as members of over 30 sports teams.